My top 5 reasons to #StudyInNL

 1. High quality and cheap education

 When it comes to Dutch Universities, 2 main things come to mind: affordability and quality.
 When you dig into the world of Dutch education, you find out that Dutch universities are considerably affordable.
 Also in comparison to other universities abroad, Dutch Universities have relatively cheap tuition fees.
-On top of that, there are good scholarships available: the Holland Scholarship and the Orange Tulip Scholarship.
+On top of that, there is a good scholarship available: the NL Scholarship.

 When it comes to quality, it might be wise to check the international rankings, such as the THE World University Ranking, the QS Top Universities and the Academic Ranking of World Universities.
 The results speak for themselves: many Dutch Universities rank quite high in the international polls, with special highlights to TU Delft, Leiden University, University of Amsterdam and Erasmus University Rotterdam.

 When it comes to the Netherlands and the English language there are 2 main strong points that help the international student a lot: the Dutch can speak the English language very well, and there are a lot of English taught courses in universities, making the country very attractive to international students.